Keysight/pan-demo-tool/README.md

 - Linux box
 - git clone https://github.com/Keysight/pan-demo-tool.git
 - Install Docker Engine in your desired host platform if not already.
 Refer [Install Docker Engine Server](https://docs.docker.com/engine/install/#server) for more details.
+- Additionally, it is recommended to follow the post-install guide to enable Docker to run as a non-root user: [Linux post-installation steps for Docker Engine](https://docs.docker.com/engine/install/linux-postinstall/).
+If not, you will need to preface all following commands with `sudo`.
+- install `unzip` (e.g. `sudo apt install unzip`)
 - AWS CLI Credentials and Azure CLI Credentials.
 - update terraform-azure.tfvars flies with below parameters
 ```